 All the hip waving had brought me to the very brink, intestinally and nautically.
 And with the colonic buzzer about to ring, I grabbed that banco with my right hand and jumped back onto the toe rail with both feet.
 This, I realized too late, was not the wisest thing to have done.

 Calamity comes in threes — so the wives’ tale goes.
 While I don’t really believe in that sort of thing (knock on wood), this time the tale was right on target.

 In my desperation to get my shorts off, I had completely forgotten about my tender instep.
 When that very same instep landed squarely on top of the raised toe rail, I was bluntly reminded of my little red spot.
 “AH!”
 I cried out, quickly jumping up while swinging my left arm down — forcefully smacking my cut finger right on the calçador.
 OH!
 The pain was so blinding, so utterly debilitating, I couldn’t even scream.
 But my knees gave way and I dropped like a rag doll on top of the steering bench.

 And that is where the third calamity struck.

-Gasping for breath, I realized I was on the wrong tack: bearing down would only make it worse — I had to relax.
-There are special muscles for this, and if I could just settle down—chill out—then nature would eventually run its course.
-So I tried to relax.
-I cleared my mind of all restricting thoughts and focused — yet again — on my breathing.
+Gasping for breath, I realized I was on the wrong tack.
+Bearing down on the thing would only make it worse — I had to relax.
+There are special muscles made exactly for this, and if I could just get myself to settle down, nature would eventually run its course.
+Hard as it was, I forced myself to chill out.

 Thankfully no one appeared and I was able to pull myself together without too much haste.